 Thus for the Formation of Contract, there must be-

 2. The agreement must be enforceable by law

 Contract= Agreement + Enforceability

-To constitute a valid Contract there must me two party, the one who called promisor and second the who called Promisee.
-Section 2(c) of Indian Contract act,1872
+To constitute a Valid Contract there must be two-party, the one who called Promisor and second the who called Promisee.
+Section 2(c) of the Indian Contract Act, 1872.